 Dehydration can be aggravated by both alcohol and caffeinated drinks.
 Alcohol, for example, is a stimulant, meaning it causes your body to excrete fluids from the bloodstream.
 If you’re going to drink alcohol, make sure you drink lots of water to avoid dehydration.
 It is recommended to have water in between your alcohol consumption too.
 This will also help you from having a hangover and in maintaining your health and liver.

-These were the most important and common ways to avoid being dehydrated and have a better chance of having a healthy body and life.
+These were the most important and common ways to prevent dehydration and have a better chance of having a healthy body and life.
+These practices into daily routines helps maintain proper hydration levels, supports bodily functions, and reduces the risk of dehydration-related complications.